lronaldo/cpctelera/cpctelera/src/readme.txt

    * Commands: *gcc*, *g++*, *make*, *bison*, *flex*
    * Libraries: *libboost-dev*, *libfreeimage-dev*

+   Next are recommented packages.
+They are not required for CPCtelera to work, but some included tool may require them:

+   * Commands: *wget*, *unzip*

 _Under Windows_:

    Under Windows <Cygwin at http://www.cygwin.com> is required for CPCtelera to work.
 You may download Cygwin 32 / 64 and install it along with these packages (you may launch cygwin's setup.exe at any time to install them),

    * *gcc-core*, *gcc-g++*, *make*, *bison*, *flex*
    * *libboost-devel*, *libintl-devel*

+   Next are recommented packages.
+They are not required for CPCtelera to work, but some included tool may require them:

+   * Commands: *wget*, *unzip*

 _Under OSX_: